 - The status of the replicated objects are N/A. - On the VDB provisioning wizard, replicated objects(VDB/dSources) are marked as replicated.

 7.2.6.4 API

-Below are the list and search APIs, updated to return three additional fields (is_replica, namespace_id, namespace_name):
+Expand the section below to show search APIs that are updated to return three additional fields: is_replica, namespace_id, and namespace_name.
+These fields are described below.